yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 - Improving consistency for `Query Cache` asynchronous downloads

 The results are amazing.
 Most games that used to need High GPU accuracy to render correctly can now run on Normal with no issues.
-Additionally, all this wizardry reduces bandwidth usage and boosts performance up to 50% for everyone, from the low-end APUs to the high-end beasts.
+Additionally, all this wizardry reduces bandwidth usage and boosts performance up to 87% for everyone (50% on average), from the low-end APUs to the high-end beasts.

 Here’s an incomplete list of changes: